Goutam997/ZEN-assignment/README.md

 # ZEN-assignment

-This repo contains teh assignments given during the GUVI classes that are to be submitted on the ZEN portal.
+This repo contains the assignments given during the GUVI classes that are to be submitted on the ZEN portal.